akshithio/akshith.io/README.md

 # akshith.io

 🔨: You can run it by simply cloning, running `pnpm i` followed by `pnpm dev` and visiting `localhost:3000`.
 You will also need to create a `.env` and fill in the environment variables listed in `.env.example` for all functionality to work as expected.
+Additionally you will need to create a `public/fonts` directory and fill that in with the fonts of your choosing, which may require replacing imports across many pages and editing `utils/fonts.ts`.
 Built with Next, Tailwind & Typescript.

 ---